-Emerged in Middle English to replace the more usual Old English word, wod (see wood (adj.)).
-Sense of "beside oneself with excitement or enthusiasm" is from early 14c.
-Meaning "beside oneself with anger" is attested from early 14c., but deplored by Rev. John Witherspoon (1781) as an Americanism.
+The meanings "beside oneself with excitement or enthusiasm, under the influence of uncontrollable emotion" and "enraged, furious, beside oneself with anger" are attested from early 14c., but the latter was deplored by Rev. John Witherspoon (1781) as an Americanism.
 It now competes in American English with angry for this sense.
-Of animals, "affected with rabies," from late 13c.
+Of animals, "affected with rabies, furious from disease" from late 13c.

 To do something like mad "recklessly, as if mad or crazy" is by 1650s.
 Phrase mad as a March hare is attested from 1520s, via notion of breeding season; mad as a hatter is from 1829 as "demented," 1837 as "enraged," according to a modern theory supposedly from erratic behavior caused by prolonged exposure to poison mercuric nitrate, used in making felt hats.
 For mad as a wet hen see hen.

 Mad money, which a girl carries for use in getting home when she and her date have a falling out, is attested by 1922; mad scientist, one so eccentric as to be dangerous or evil, is by 1891.
 Mad Libs, the word game (based on the idea in consequences, etc.), was first published in 1958